Gilbert Place, 220 Gilbert Street, Blacksburg, VA, 24060

 About Me

-Before joining Virginia Tech, I was a postdoctoral researcher in the Stanford NLP Group at Stanford Computer Science, working with Dan Jurafsky.
-I hold a PhD from the School of Information & Computer Science at the University of California, Irvine, and a bachelor’s in Political Science from Columbia University.
-My industry background includes experiences in tech and management consulting, having worked Meta and PricewaterhouseCoopers.
+Before joining Virginia Tech, I was a Computer Science postdoc in the Stanford NLP Group, working with Dan Jurafsky.
+I received my Ph.D. from the University of California, Irvine, and my B.A. from Columbia University.

 Education

-- Postdoc, Department of Computer Science, Stanford University, Palo Alto, CA, USA
+- Postdoc, Department of Computer Science, Stanford University

 Professional Appointments and Affiliations